Fortran API#

 end subroutine example

-To interact with common input file formats for structures the read_structure
+To interact with common input file formats for structures the read_structure procedure is available.

 The file type is inferred from the name of the file automatically or if a file type hint is provided directly from the enumerator of available file types.

-routine can also use an already opened unit, but in this case the file type hint is mandatory to select the correct format to read from.
+The read_structure routine can also use an already opened unit, but in this case the file type hint is mandatory to select the correct format to read from.

 subroutine example